Think internet shopping won’t save you money? Think again. Follow these simple steps to saving money with a few clicks of a mouse.

-So, recently my wardrobe and I went to battle and I even had a consultation with a personal shopper.
-(More on both of those things later).
-The result was a small stack of clothes to give away and a few small orders to different online clothing companies.
+As you know last fall my wardrobe and I went to battle and I even “hired” a personal shopper.
+The result was a small stack of clothes to give away and practice shopping with different online clothing companies.

-These are the steps I took to save money on the purchases I made:
+These are some simple steps I take to save money with internet shopping:

-ShopAtHome is a referral and online coupon site that gives you cash back on the purchases you make online.
-I use it for all online shopping that is included in their program and I regularly get anywhere from 3 to 20% back on the things I buy.
-(You can also receive rewards when you refer a friend to ShopAtHome.
+Ebates is a referral and online coupon site that gives you cash back on the purchases you make online.
+I use it for all online shopping and I regularly get anywhere from 3 to 20% back on the things I buy.
+We even got a huge rebate by buying our plane tickets to England through Ebates!

 2. Surf the clearance.

-On more than one occasion, I forgot to type in the promotion code or I failed to read the fine print.
-Instead of shrugging my shoulders, I picked up the phone and called their customer service.
-Each time the person on the other phone graciously adjusted my order to reflect the lowest possible price.
+On more than one occasion, I have forgotten to type in the promotion code or failed to read the fine print of an offer.
+Instead of shrugging my shoulders, I’ve picked up the phone and called customer service.
+Each time the person on the other phone has graciously adjusted my order to reflect the lowest possible price.
 A few minutes of phone time reaps savings — even when the mistake is yours.

-Ordering online saved me gas, time, and effort as well as a few pennies.
-In some cases, I’ll be returning a couple items, but each vendor provided me with a free return label so I won’t have to pay shipping when I return the items.
+Ordering online saves me gas, time, and effort as well as a few pennies.
+In some cases, I return items that don’t work out, but each vendor I shop from provides me with a free return label so I won’t have to pay shipping when I return the items.
 I’ve learned a few tricks with online shopping. 😉

 I’ll be shopping for the kids this way as we prepare for our upcoming UK trip and shopping for myself as the Spring Style Challenge approaches.
 I love being able to shop early in the morning or after the kids go to bed at night.
 And I love saving money.

 How do YOU save money?

-Share a creative money saving idea below or in the comments.
+Share a creative money saving idea below in the comments.